EnigmaCurry/d.rymcg.tech/wireguard/README.md

 Run `make client-start` to start the local wireguard client connection.

 Run `make client-stop` to stop the local wireguard client connection.

+Note: the `client-install`, `client-start`, `client-stop` targets are all controlling the local *system level* wireguard network interfaces.
+If you want to use a client in a container, use [wireguard-client](../wireguard-client) instead.

 ## Mobile clients